inbo/protocolsource/README.md

     - add text, media, ... to the Rmarkdown files
     - save your changes
     - stage, commit, push changes
-- When finished go to your draft pull request and press 'ready for review' and add reviewers.
+- When finished, go to your draft pull request and press 'ready for review' and add reviewers.
 At least one repo admin and one other subject-matter specialist must review the protocol.
 The subject-matter specialist reviews the contents of the protocol and the repo-admin reviews technical aspects.

     ![](src/management/pr-on-github-4.png)